 [ Written by - Lucy Marris, Careers Adviser (UK), TEFL teacher (Vietnam) ]

-I've made lots of decisions in my life and frankly I have taken those decisions sometimes all alone and sometimes discussing with my parents and others.
+I've made many decisions in my life and frankly speaking, I have taken those decisions sometimes all alone and sometimes discussing with my parents and others.
 The particular decision that seems very important to me was the time when I decided to major in Literature rather than major in Engineering.
-My mother wanted me to get admitted in the Eng.
-University and do my graduation majoring Engineering while my fascination was studying in Literature.
-I made this decision when I was 18 years of old, just after finishing my 12th grade.
+My mother wanted me to get admitted to the Engineering University and do my graduation majoring Engineering while my fascination was studying in Literature.
+I made this decision when I was 18 years old, just after finishing my 12th grade.
 My father did not force me to do anything; instead, he told me to do what I thought was best for me.
 My relatives thought that I was a fool and too immature to make a big decision for myself.

 But after considering several issues and perspective I decided to get myself admitted to a university that offers graduation in literature.
 I'm happy that I made this decision.
 I'm yet to finish my graduation but throughout the last 3 years I have enjoyed studying literature and I am doing quite well academically.

 Making the decision/ choice was not easy and I had to go through a hard time as I remember.
 I had to fight a lot with my inner self and then convince my mother.
 There were always risks of picking the option I prefer my parents would have complained if I hadn’t made a promising result.
 I still remember the dubious feelings I had that time.
 Sometimes it seemed to me that I should abandon my passion and yield to my parents' decision and then again I strongly felt for my own choice and passion.
 Since I made my own choice at that time, a strong urge and force worked on me that I have to do really good and I am happy that I took my decision and doing very good so far.